lamberta/devkit-doc/api/math.md

 # math

 Math is an important aspect of any game and the modules below provide assistance with many common tasks.
-Modules are included that provide geometric primatives for representing in game objects and functions to handle collisions between them.
+Modules are included that provide geometric primitives for representing in game objects and functions to handle collisions between them.
 For additional convenience, utility functions for numbers, arrays, and angles are provided.

 ## Module: math.util

 Basic math utility functions.
 [Source code](https://github.com/gameclosure/js.io/blob/master/packages/math/util.js)

 ~~~
 import math.util as util;